Sanjeevk26/ai-red-team-bytes/04_history_and_purpose_of_red_teaming.md

 Red teaming evolved from battlefields to servers to language models.

-What changed was the surface.
-What stayed the same was the principle:

 **If you don’t try to break your system,
 the world eventually will.**